meteor/meteor/packages/webapp/README.md

-The `webapp` package is implemented using the [`express`](https://expressjs.com/).  `webapp` exposes the connect API for handling requests through `Webapp.expressHandlers`.
+The `webapp` package is implemented using the [`express`](https://expressjs.com/).  `webapp` exposes the express API for handling requests through `Webapp.handlers`.
 See https://docs.meteor.com/#/full/webapp for more details

 If you'd like direct access to the express module (for example, to use one of